 If you have a particularly large sprout, you can cut it in half to help it cook evenly with the rest of the veggies.
 I love the contrast of texture with this preparation.
 The crispy outsides are unbelievable!

-Crispy Air Fryer Brussels Sprouts (Like chips!)
+How to Make Crispy Brussels Sprouts (Like chips!)

 If you prefer very crunchy Brussels sprouts, almost like biting into a potato chip, then you may want to cut all of the Brussels sprouts in half.
 They will become crunchier throughout, without the super-soft and tender middles that you expect from oven-roasting them.